shihui17/master_thesis/README.md

 * Robot kinematics and dynamics (originally written in C)
 * An auto-editor that converts C codes into python script
-* Robotictoolbox code package for python
-* Filterpy & Kalman-Filter for trajectory optimization
 * Example codes for heuristic Kalman algorithm (matlab & python)
 * Codes for robot energy calculation and optimization using Kalman algorithm
-* Codes for robot momentum calculation
-* Codes for momentum optimization
+* Codes for force & momentum-limited optimization
-* Various plotting functions